At a glance

 Our Teaching Project has a lot of variety.
 A big part of your experience will be teaching English to school kids, but you can also participate in a program where you teach adults.

-Sports coaching takes place at a community sports club, and you can teach sports like soccer and basketball, and do activities like Zhumba.
+Sports coaching takes place at a community sports club, and you can teach sports like soccer and basketball, and do activities like Zumba.
 You’ll work with small groups of kids.

-Where in the Galapagos Islands will I work?
+Where in Peru and Ecuador will I work?

 You’ll live and work with your group on the island of San Cristobal.
 It forms part of the Galapagos archipelago, located about 1,000km from mainland Ecuador in the Pacific Ocean.